-In both these strategies, an investor buys the same number of call and put options.
+An investor buys the same number of call and put options in both these strategies.
 And options are traded having the same expiry dates.
 However, the key difference in the strategies lies in the selection of strike prices.
 In strangle, the call and put options are traded at two different strike prices.
 On the other hand, a straddle has a common strike price.

 Straddle vs Strangle – Difference